canonical/ubuntu-cloud-docs/azure/azure-how-to/instances/create-pro-fips-golden-image.rst

 Create Ubuntu Pro FIPS golden image with Azure Image Builder
 ============================================================

-This guide will provide instructions for using the Azure Image Builder (AIB) to create an Ubuntu Pro 20.04 FIPS “golden” image in an Azure Compute Gallery, (formerly Shared Image Gallery).
+This guide will provide instructions for using the Azure Image Builder (AIB) to create an Ubuntu Pro 20.04 LTS FIPS “golden” image in an Azure Compute Gallery, (formerly Shared Image Gallery).
 In the process, you'll:

 - Set up an environment with an Azure Compute Gallery (ACG) and the necessary resources to distribute an image from it
-- Create an image definition for Ubuntu Pro 20.04 FIPS
+- Create an image definition for Ubuntu Pro 20.04 LTS FIPS
 - Create a build configuration template to add optional applications
 - Create the golden image using the AIB service
 - Create a VM from the golden image in the ACG